HiemSword/HiemSword/README.md

 #### Who are you?

-You can call me Hiem (or HiemSword), and I am a 17-year-old boy who loves computers and programming.
+You can call me Hiem (or HiemSword).
+I'm your standard teenager that likes computers and stuff

 #### What are you working on currently?